dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

   Installing CSI Driver for PowerMax via Operator
 ---
 {{% pageinfo color="primary" %}}
-The Dell CSI Operator is no longer actively maintained or supported.
-It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
-It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.
+Dell CSI Operator is no longer actively maintained and support will be deprecated in CSM 1.9 (Driver Version 2.9.0) and we highly recommend to use [CSM Operator](../../../../deployment/csmoperator) for the installation henceforth.
 {{% /pageinfo %}}
-{{% pageinfo color="primary" %}} Linked Proxy mode for CSI reverse proxy is no longer actively maintained or supported.
-It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
-It is highly recommended that you use stand alone mode going forward. {{% /pageinfo %}}

 ## Installing CSI Driver for PowerMax via Operator